bubushkin/xssh-improved/README.md

 export:
-  export -v will write a new env variable to user's var.env file e.g. export NEWVAR=somevalues appends to buffer for immadiate use
+  export -v will write a new env variable to user's var.env file e.g. export NEWVAR=somevalues appends to buffer for immediate use
 unexport:
   removes variable from a buffer